 Three decades of experience has transformed this unique collaboration into a membership of nine leading healthcare organizations that includes: Allina Health, CentraCare Health, Children’s Minnesota, Essentia Health, Fairview Health Services, Regions Hospital/HealthPartners®, Hennepin County Medical Center, St. Luke’s, and Sacred Heart Hospital.

 We are committed to our partnerships with emergency medical services and public safety, referring hospitals, our Consortium members and other receiving facilities – and, above all, to the care of our patients.

-Today, Life Link III operates six helicopter bases located throughout Minnesota and western Wisconsin.
+Today, Life Link III operates seven helicopter bases located throughout Minnesota and western Wisconsin.
 Helicopter and airplane services are available 24/7, providing on-scene emergency response and inter-facility transport.
 Life Link III’s transportation services are accredited by CAMTS (Commission on Accreditation of Medical Transportation Services), ensuring the highest standards of quality and safety are met on every transport.